import pynwb

 Extracted events#

-As of the October 2018 data release, we are providing access to events extracted from the DF/F traces using the L0 method developed by Sean Jewell and Daniella Witten.
+In addition to these traces, we also provide events extracted from the DF/F traces using the L0 method developed by Sean Jewell and Daniella Witten.

 fig = plt.figure(figsize=(8,3))